-"Right now one of us is trailing behind Norah everywhere she goes, carrying her 17-pound ventilator in a backpack," says her mom, Corrie.
-"She has no independence, which makes her more timid, and that’s not her personality."
+The machine became a type of appendage.
+"One of us was always trailing behind her anywhere she went, carrying the 17-pound ventilator," said Corrie.
+"She had no independence, which made her more timid, and that was not her personality."

-Diaphragm pacing was pioneered at Lurie Children's and is available at only a handful of pediatric medical centers worldwide.
+Diaphragm pacing, a form of artificial ventilation, uses implanted electrodes to stimulate the muscles of the diaphragm to contract, helping patients breathe.
+Lurie Children’s is one of only a handful of pediatric medical centers worldwide that offers this procedure.
 The surgery is a component of a unique multidisciplinary program at the hospital's Center for Autonomic Medicine in Pediatrics (CAMP).

 Norah was born with the genetic disorder congenital central hypoventilation syndrome (CCHS), a condition that affects fewer than 1,300 individuals worldwide.
-CCHS can vary in severity and can affect a variety of autonomic nervous system processes, most commonly the ability to breathe adequately to sustain proper oxygenation and ventilation in activities of daily living.
+CCHS can vary in severity and can affect a variety of autonomic nervous system processes, most commonly the ability to breathe.

 The Calvert family lives in Kansas, and it took stays at three area hospitals before a neonatologist at a children's hospital in Kansas City, MO, ordered genetic tests on a hunch, which indicated Norah had CCHS.

-"We were both relieved and scared by the diagnosis," says Corrie.
-"Relieved to finally have an answer to why Norah couldn't breathe on her own but scared to learn it was a lifelong issue that isn't curable."
+"We were both relieved and scared by the diagnosis," said Corrie.
+"Relieved to finally have an answer to why Norah couldn't breathe on her own, but scared to learn it was a lifelong issue that isn't curable."

-At four months of age, Norah finally went home.
-Corrie and Norah's dad, Curtis, began searching the web for hospitals with expertise in treating CCHS.
-They ultimately contacted Lurie Children's CAMP program, which had also been mentioned by Norah's pulmonologist in Kansas City.
+Norah’s parents began searching the web for hospitals with expertise in treating CCHS, and ultimately contacted Lurie Children's CAMP program, which had also been mentioned by Norah's pulmonologist in Kansas City.